vivaria/edisonrul.ing/docs/source/cards/j/junk-box.md

 ### Card Rulings

-●If the “Morphtronic” monster Special Summoned by “Junk Box” is flipped face-down or leaves the field, don't destroy it during the End Phase.
+*   If the “Morphtronic” monster Special Summoned by “Junk Box” is flipped face-down or leaves the field, don't destroy it during the End Phase.